jwhicks727/valcom-clock-sync/README.md

 ## Completed Features

-**Scheduled execution** — the batch script is wrapped in a Windows Task Scheduler job, allowing the NTP check to run on a recurring schedule without human intervention.
+**✅ Scheduled execution** — the batch script is wrapped in a Windows Task Scheduler job, allowing the NTP check to run on a recurring schedule without human intervention.
 Combined with the HTML reporting Robot Framework already generates, this turns a manual campus walk into an automated monitoring system.